Skip to contents

 This package is an R shiny implementation of the Gosling.js library.
 Gosling js is a highly expressive library based on a Grammar for scalable and interactive Genomics Data visualization.
 This library is build upon the React wrapper of the Gosling.js.
 Which is powered by Shiny.React.
 Thus most of the Charts can be directly build using this package.

 Let’s start with an example.
 For that let’s read a csv file which has some Genomic data with chromosome start stop indicators.
-This dataset is directly picked from github here.
-You can read more about the dataset by going to there website here.
-In short GEMINI (Genome MINIng) is a flexible framework for exploring genetic variation in the context of the wealth of genome annotations available for the human genome.
+This dataset is directly picked from gosling-lang.org here.

 cistrome_data <- "https://server.gosling-lang.org/api/v1/tileset_info/?d=cistrome-multivec"